Kirdow/Krintc/README.md

 ![hexagon triangles test](./tests/triangle.png "Hexagon Triangles Test")

 ## alphablend.png
-This uses the alpha channel to blend the shapens with each other
+This uses the alpha channel to blend the shapes with each other

 ![alpha blend test](./tests/alphablend.png "Alpha Blend Test")